MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 |-------------|--------------------|
 |[revoscalepy](../python-reference/revoscalepy/revoscalepy-package.md)|rx_btrees, rx_dforest, rx_dtree, rx_logit, rx_lin_mod|
 |[microsoftml](../python-reference/microsoftml/microsoftml-package.md)|Machine learning and transform tasks:<br/>categorical, categorical_hash, concat, extract_pixels, featurize_text, featurize_image, get_sentiment, rx_fast_trees, rx_fast_forest, rx_fast_linear, rx_logistic_regression, rx_neural_network, rx_oneclass_svm, load_image, resize_image, select_columns, and drop_columns.<br/><br/>See the [input dataframe format restrictions above](#inputdf).|

+<a name="versioning"></a>

+## Versioning your services

+Every time a web service is published, a version is assigned to the web service.
+Versioning enables users to better manage the release of their web services and helps the people consuming your service to find it easily.

+At publish time, you can specify an alphanumeric string that is meaningful to those who consume the service.
+For example, you could use '2.0', 'v1.0.0', 'v1.0.0-alpha', or 'test-1'.
+Meaningful versions are helpful when you intend to share services with others.
+We highly a **consistent and meaningful versioning convention** across your organization or team such as semantic versioning.
+Learn more about semantic versioning here: http://semver.org/.

+If you do not specify a version, a globally unique identifier (GUID) is automatically assigned.
+These GUID numbers are long making them harder to remember and use.

+## Permissions on web services

+By default, any authenticated Machine Learning Server user can:
++ Update and delete web services they have published
++ Retrieve any web service object for consumption
++ Retrieve a list of any or all web services

+By default, all web service operations are available to authenticated users.
+Destructive tasks, such as deleting a web service, are available only to the user who initially created the service.
+However, your administrator can also [assign role-based authorization](../configure-roles.md) to further control the permissions around web services.
+Ask your administrator for details on your role.

 ## See also